JoseRoca/AfxNova/docs/Databases/ADO Classes /CAdoRecordset Class.md

    pRecordset.CursorLocation = adUseClient

    ' // Open the recordset
-   DIM cbsSource AS CBSTR = "SELECT * FROM Publishers" DIM hr AS HRESULT = pRecordset.Open(cbsSource, pConnection, adOpenKeyset, adLockOptimistic, adCmdText)
+   DIM dvSource AS DVARIANT = "SELECT * FROM Publishers" pRecordset.Open(dvSource, pConnection, adOpenKeyset, adLockOptimistic, adCmdText)

-   ' // Save the recordset as XML
+   ' // Save the recordset
    DIM wszFileName AS WSTRING * MAX_PATH = "Publishers.dat"
    IF AfxFileExists(wszFileName) THEN KILL wszFileName IF pRecordset.Save(wszFileName, adPersistADTG) = S_OK THEN